 If your cat's poop has been normal and you see some blood one time, watch your cat closely for the next day or two.
 If your cat shows any signs of illness or you see blood again the next day, then it's time to visit your vet.

 If your cat has had diarrhea for a day or two, contact your vet to determine the cause of diarrhea and to help resolve it.
 This applies whether or not you see blood.

 If your cat has not had a bowel movement in a couple of days, you should contact your vet.
 If you see your cat straining to defecate, this is also a sign of constipation.
 Your vet can help relieve your cat's discomfort and may be able to determine the cause of constipation.
-Adding a teaspoon of pumpkin to the food can help prevent constipation and may relieve mild constipation in cats.
+Keeping your cat on a healthy diet high in fiber can help prevent constipation and may relieve the condition as it starts.
 However, once you notice straining and blood, it has probably been long enough that veterinary care is needed.

 Make sure you follow your vet's advice for routine parasite screening.
 This is usually recommended about once a year but should be done more often if your cat has abnormal stools.
 This is especially important if your cat ever goes outdoors.

 When trying to determine the cause of your cat's bloody stool, your vet will do a full examination first.
 Then, a stool sample may be needed to check for parasites and bacterial overgrowth.
 In addition, your vet may recommend lab tests to look for problems with the blood cells, organ function, and urinary tract.
 Abdominal radiographs (X-rays) may also be needed to look for foreign bodies, growths, or structural abnormalities.
 An ultrasound may also be recommended to get a better look at the abdomen.

 The treatment for bloody stools generally depends on the actual cause of the blood.
 There are GI support medications and supplements that your vet may recommend if acute illness is not found.
 This may include the use of probiotics for a period of time.
 A diet change may also be necessary.